davidguttman/syynteractive_101/readme.md

 ---

 First things first.
-This canvas is too small and nobody likes that color grey.
+This canvas is too small and nobody likes that shade of grey.

-Any time we want to use one of Processing's awesome methods, we will preface it by the internal name we give to our Processing instance.
-In this case we (I) chose <code>p5</code>.

 ### Canvas Size ###

 We want to change the size of the canvas.
 Will it surprise you that processing's method of doing this is by using a function named <code>size</code>?

-<code>size</code> takes two arguments, width and height, and is called like so:
+<code>size</code> takes two arguments, width and height, like so:

     size(width, height);

+However, any time we want to use one of Processing's awesome methods, we will preface it by the internal name we give to our Processing instance.
+In this case we (I) chose <code>p5</code>.

-or in our case if we wanted to change both the width and height to 400:
+If we wanted to change both the width and height to 400:

     p5.size(400, 400);